alixgamer175/Duino-Universal-Miner/README.md

 # This Miner Work On Every Python Supported Device

-For Android Use Termux
+For Android Use Pydroid

-For Windows Use Python

-For Linux Use Python
+For Windows , Mac And Linux Use Python

 # Works On `Only Few Commands`